ballerina-attic/ballerina-honeycomb/README.md

         if (msg is string) {
             io:println("\n" + msg + "\n");
         } else {
-            log:printError("Error in fetching text from response", err = msg);
+            log:printError("Error in fetching text from the response", err = msg);
         }
     } else {
-        log:printError("Error in obtained response", err = response);
+        log:printError("Error in the obtained response", err = response);
     }
 }

-// Function to fetch marks details of a student from the system. function getMarks() {
+// Function to fetch marks of a student from the system. function getMarks() {
-    // Get student ID.
+    // Gets the student ID.
     var id = io:readln("Enter student id: ");
     // Request made to get the marks of the student with given id and get the response from it. var response = studentService->get("/records/getMarks/" + id);